-As COVID-19 (coronavirus) continues to spread, understanding of the virus that causes this disease continues to evolve.
-It was first detected in China and quickly spread across the globe to every continent besides Antarctica, triggering a pandemic designation by the World Health Organization.
-The virus itself is called SARS-CoV-2, and the disease it causes has been named COVID-19.
+Understanding of the virus that causes COVID-19 continues to evolve.
+It was first detected in China and quickly spread across the globe to every continent, triggering a pandemic designation by the World Health Organization in early 2020.
+The virus that causes COVID-19 is called SARS-CoV-2.

 What We Know and What We Don’t

-Because this virus is new to scientists, there is still much to be understood about the complete clinical picture.
+Because this virus is new to scientists, understanding of it continues to evolve.

-“COVID-19 has a range of clinical manifestations, from mild to life threatening.
-But many have recovered despite no approved treatment,” says Infectious Disease Specialist Gary A. Noskin, MD, senior vice president and chief medical officer at Northwestern Memorial Hospital.
+“COVID-19 has a range of clinical manifestations, from mild to life-threatening,” says Infectious Disease Specialist Gary A. Noskin, MD, senior vice president and chief medical officer at Northwestern Memorial Hospital.